axibase/atsd/rule-engine/notifications/custom-jenkins.md

 If the Jenkins job is not parameterized, use the `https://jenkins.example.org/job/${job_name}/build` url.

-Replace `jenkins.example.org` in the `Endpoint URL` parameter with the actual Jenkins address.
+Replace `jenkins.example.org` in the **Endpoint URL** parameter with the actual Jenkins address.

-Keep the `${job_name}` placeholder in the URL path so that the job name can be customized in the rule editor.
+Keep the `${job_name}` placeholder in the URL path to ensure that the job name can be customized in the rule editor.
 This allows you to trigger different jobs using the same webhook.

 Enter the Jenkins user name into the **Username** field and the User API token into the **Password** field.